 Revenue bonds payable are reported net of unamortized premiums or discounts.
-The Authority amortizes bond premiums/discounts over the life of the bonds using the straight-line method.
-Issuance costs are expensed.
+The Authority amortizes bond premiums/discounts over the life of the bonds using the straight-line method that approximates the effective interest method.
+Issuance costs are expensed in the reporting period in which they are incurred.

-The net pension liability represents the Authority's proportionate share of the collective net pension liability reported in the State of North Carolina's 2015 Comprehensive Annual Financial Report.
+The net pension liability represents the Authority's proportionate share of the collective net pension liability reported in the State of North Carolina's 2016 Comprehensive Annual Financial Report.
 This liability represents the Authority's portion of the collective total pension liability less the fiduciary net position of the Teachers' and State Employees' Retirement System.
-See Note 11 for further information regarding the Authority's policies for recognizing liabilities, expenses, and deferred outflows and inflows related to pensions.
+See Note 11 for further information regarding the Authority's policies for recognizing liabilities, expenses, and deferred outflows of resources and deferred inflows of resources related to pensions.